 To sum up what has happened so far:

 Several longish telephone-conversations with the previous sales representative for Sweden took place before his death in 2022.
-They contributed to a profile of the company Wendels bil & motor that is to be complemented by additional information on the Jensen Motor's perspective and published by the Jensen Museum.
+They contributed to a profile of the company Wendels bil & motor that has been published by the Jensen Museum.

 The main sources for spare parts that have been named / recommended in response to our questionaire in 2020 are the following.
 Please note that sending cars for restauration or repairs to Britain or the more simple ordering of spare parts have become customs-issues after Brexit.
 More recently, some parts-traders from Britain have opened dependencies in France or other places within the EU.
 These often can deliver parts without added customs duties.
 But not always - so it remains crucial to check with traders before placing an order if added taxes are an issue!